 There are two main reasons why moisture fails to reach the stems, especially the last segments.
 Either the soil is too dry or the roots are damaged … and the latter can actually be caused by too much water!

 If the soil is too dry, that’s easy enough to see or, at least, to feel.
 Touch it.
 Your fingers will easily feel the dryness.
 So, if dry soil is causing the shriveled stems, yes, watering is the obvious solution.
 Not just a light watering, but a deep, thorough watering, so that the whole root ball is thoroughly moistened.

 Sometimes, when potting soil is very, very dry, it repels water, so when you water the plant, moisture no longer penetrates the soil, but runs off immediately into the saucer below.
 This is especially common in hanging baskets, which we tend to water more lightly than we should, fearing any surplus water will pour out of the saucer onto the floor.
 As a result, the poor plant never gets enough moisture and is constantly drought-stressed.

 If that’s your diagnosis, don’t just water the plant, soak the root ball.
 Plunge the pot into a sink or pail water of tepid water and let it soak for 10 to 15 minutes.
 Then let it drain thoroughly.
 Once rehydrated, the soil will become water-receptive again and you can water normally in the future … unless you allow it to dry out too once again.

-Seasonal cacti are not desert plants and don’t need to be kept dry like desert cacti.
+Holiday cacti are not desert plants and don’t need to be kept dry like desert cacti.
 Although quite forgiving of irregular care, they do prefer “even moisture” throughout the year.
 Just follow the golden rule of watering: water deeply, enough to moisten the entire root ball, then allow the soil to dry before watering again.
 It works every time!

 When Soil Remains Wet